 Celebrating the Trust’s 40th anniversary and providing a voice for religious and ethical broadcasters and programme-makers for the future, our Partners gift of £70 month after Gift Aid and match funding grows to be worth more than £2,000 per year.

 All the benefits of a being a Friend plus

 - Invitations to our annual broadcasting Awards Ceremony at Lambeth Palace

-“When young people engage with questions like immigration, sexuality and their own mortality and morality, they’re not puzzling over intellectual questions they’re building their own identities and the future identity of this nation.
+When young people engage with questions like immigration, sexuality and their own mortality and morality, they’re not puzzling over intellectual questions, they’re building their own identities – and in doing so they’re building the future identity of this nation.

 Religion sounds boring to some and contentious to others.
 But what it is to me is a wonderful source of stories about what it is to be human and a huge part of many people’s lives.

 These awards have a tremendous reputation.
 I think they matter all the more in today’s climate, because we need space where serious ideas can be reflected and discussed.